 NV Nation Recommended Solutions for Nevada

 Homelessness ~ SOLUTION: Continue to improve upon the Cares Campus in northern Nevada.
-Increasing safety there, by not permitting drug use and also maintain separate safe spaces for each biological sex to sleep in.
+Increasing safety by not permitting drug use and also maintaining separate safe spaces for each biological sex to sleep in.

-• Widen use of U.S. Department of Housing and Urban Development Section 8 Housing Choice Vouchers and Community Development Block Grants (CDBG) to private companies where the grant is only a portion of their operating budget.
-All grant recipient organizations will be audited by a third party watchdog group(s).
+• Widen use of the U.S. Department of Housing and Urban Development Section 8 Housing Choice Vouchers and Community Development Block Grants (CDBG) to private companies, where the grant is only a portion of their operating budget.
+All grant recipient organizations will be audited by a third-party watchdog group(s).

-• Residents, who wish to stay in Nevada, will enter a time constrained, life recovery and employment plan with housing at existing shelters and service providers.
-Repetitive program infractions, will cause forfeiture of services.
+• Residents who wish to stay in Nevada will enter a time-constrained, life recovery and employment plan with housing at existing shelters and service providers.
+Repetitive program infractions will cause forfeiture of services.
 Criminality will result in arrest.
-Homeless citizens who don't comply with treatement and/or life recovery program offered will leave the state unless they have committed a crime.
-They will server time for the crime here.
+Homeless citizens who don't comply with treatment and/or life recovery programs offered will leave the state unless they have committed a crime.
+They will serve time for the crime here.
 They will also serve time if they come back into the state and remain homeless here instead of going into treatment.

-• Outcomes include progressing through a life skills programs including: sober living, work ethic, budgeting, investing and entrepreneurialism.
+• Outcomes include progressing through a life skills program, including: sober living, work ethic, budgeting, investing, and entrepreneurialism.

 • Successful maintenance of sobriety and employment will be financially incentivized.